OpenBoon/OpenBoon/Analyst/README.md

 When adding a new ingestor, add at least two tests: one regular test that simply instantiates the ingestor to test the basic JNI loading and a second test in one of the TestsIT.java files that will be run during the integration-test phase.
+Look at the existing Tests.java and TestsIT.java files for examples.

+The Archivist log file for the integration-test is stored in `<Ingestors>/Database/archivist.log`.
+If you have errors during the ingestion, you will want to look into this file to see if Java emitted any errors during the ingestion.

 ### Testing without Archivist source